pythonleiden/pythonleiden/site/index.md

 ## Next event

 Thursday, 10th of July 2025 from 20:00 - 22:00 at Technolab, Betaplein 28, Leiden.

+At this meeting, we have three talks planned:

+- Talk 1: **Handling Crash Reports with bugsink** by Klaas van Schelven
+- Talk 2: **Architecture of a Python app** by Priyanjali Goel
+- Talk 3: **Deploying Django apps using Django Simple Deploy** by Michiel Beijen

+Our talks happen in a friendly and informal setting.
+They are a great way to learn new things, share your knowledge, and meet other Python enthusiasts.
+There is always room for questions and discussion.
+Our presentations and talks are in English to be accessible for the large amount of non-Dutch speakers in the Python community.

 More info on the [event page](/meeting-2025-07-10.html).

 Join us, be part of our community and let's meet there.